bywires/bywires-pelican/content/articles/backbone-for-invertebrates.md

 *See it on [jsfiddle](http://jsfiddle.net/bywires/9Fbrr/)*

-Only 30 lines of code.
+Only about 30 lines of code.
 We have one type of control, the clickable thumbnails.
 One type of data, the photos.
 The data is coupled with the thumbnails using jQuery's `.data()` method, which "stores arbitrary data associated with the matched elements".
 I use event delegation using jQuery's `.delegate()` method so I only need one listener on my thumbnails container rather than one listeners on each individual thumbnail.
 I also benefit from being able to add and remove thumbnails from inside the container without having to re-attach event listeners each time.

 My equivalent Backbone.js implementation is below.
-You'll notice that its not so terse - 100 lines of code.
+You'll notice that its not so terse - about 100 lines of code.
 More than three times the code for the same result.

 ```javascript
 $(function() {